groue/GRMustache/README.md

 The good news is that, out of the box, GRMustache would process the `dead` boolean property as expected, and display "RIP" next to dead people only.

-### In-depth discussion of `BOOL` properties
+### In-depth discussion of BOOL properties

-Now some readers may hold their breath, because they know that the `valueForKey:` returns `NSNumber` instances for `BOOL` properties.
+Now some readers may hold their breath, because they know that the `valueForKey:` returns `NSNumber` instances for BOOL properties.

 Haven't we said above that `[NSNumber numberWithBool:NO]` is not considered false?

-Well, thanks to Objective-C runtime, we know that the `Person` class did declare the `dead` property as `BOOL`.
+Well, thanks to Objective-C runtime, we know that the `Person` class did declare the `dead` property as BOOL.
 And that's why we are able to interpret this zero number as a false boolean.

 Well again, the statement above is not 100% exact.
-Let's be honest: what we know is that the `Person` class did declare the `dead` property with the same type as properties declared as `BOOL`.
+Let's be honest: what we know is that the `Person` class did declare the `dead` property with the same type as properties declared as BOOL.
 Curious reader will be happy reading the [list of types distinguished by the runtime](http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/ObjCRuntimeGuide/Articles/ocrtTypeEncodings.html).

-`<objc/obj_c.h>` defines `BOOL` as:
+`<objc/obj_c.h>` defines BOOL as:

 	typedef signed char BOOL;

 What GRMustache actually does, is *considering false all zeros returned by signed character properties*.
-When Apple decides to change the `BOOL` definition to, for instance, `unsigned long long`, GRMustache will automatically consider false all zeros returned by properties declared as such.
+When Apple decides to change the BOOL definition to, for instance, `unsigned long long`, GRMustache will automatically consider false all zeros returned by properties declared as such.

 Should this behavior annoy you, we provide a mechanism for having GRMustache behave strictly about boolean properties.